Track 2: Film Production

 Hollywood & Networking

 As part of the Summer Institute, students tour a major Hollywood movie studio.
 A networking mixer for students and alumni takes place on the last night of the program and the movies from the film production and animation tracks are shown.
+Friends and family are welcome!

 This program carries 13 quarter units of UC credit.
 Students in this track are enrolled in the following classes: